tbonza/essays/README.md

 # Essays

 These are essays that I have written using Generative AI.
+The idea is to explore examples of concepts which is very different than writing a good essay.
+I would describe these essays as being closer to annotated bibliographies.

 ## Rigidity vs Harmony